 When participants turn 69, they receive the net asset value of all units that have been allocated to them.
 Participants who die, retire after they turn 65 or leave their job because they have a permanent physical or mental disability, or because their job was eliminated in certain circumstances, are entitled to the net asset value of all units that have been allocated to them, whether vested or not.
 If, however, they leave their job due to other circumstances, they will receive the net asset value of all units held for and vested in them.
-Participants can withdraw units from the plan before they turn 65 as long as they meet certain provisions of the plan and according to terms that we approve from time to time.
+Participants can withdraw units from the plan before they turn 65 as long as they meet certain provisions of the plan and according to terms that the trustees of the plan approve from time to time.
 If the plan is terminated or wound up, participants will receive the net asset value of all units held for them.
 In certain circumstances, participants may elect to receive Class A Non-Voting Shares held for them at the time of the receipt of the net asset value of the units.
 Participants are not entitled to transfer their rights under the plan, except in limited specified circumstances.

 The Canadian Tire Corporation, Limited Deferred Profit Sharing Plan was established under a trust deed dated January 1, 1968 and amended and restated as of January 1, 2001.
-Cameron D. Stewart, Stanley W. Pasternak and William Peters are the current trustees of the plan.
-Mr. Stewart and Mr. Pasternak are employees of the Company and hold the positions of Senior Vice-President, Secretary and General Counsel and Senior Vice-President and Treasurer respectively.
+Stanley W. Pasternak, William Peters and Cameron D. Stewart are the current trustees of the plan.
+Mr. Pasternak and Mr. Stewart are employees of the Company and hold the positions of Senior Vice-President and Treasurer and Senior Vice-President, Secretary and General Counsel, respectively.